techiediaries/blog/_posts/2018-01-26-developing-games-with-react-redux-and-svg-part-1.markdown

 };
 ```

-If you are interested on why this is needed, [this StackOverflow thread is a good reference](https://stackoverflow.com/a/10298843/1232793).
+If you are interested in why this is needed, [this StackOverflow thread is a good reference](https://stackoverflow.com/a/10298843/1232793).

 The last piece of software that you need to update to make your cannon aim is the `Canvas` component.
 Open the `Canvas.jsx` file (located at `./src/components`) and replace its contents with this: